astraeus917/Prometheus/readme.md

 ## Project Description:

 This project is source code to aid in the creation of shell-like tools.
+Don't forget to read the commented texts to clarify doubts and use the code correctly.

 ## Project information:
 - Author: Astraeus